 Marchex, Inc. (the "Company") was incorporated in the state of Delaware on January 17, 2003.
 The Company is a mobile advertising analytics company that helps connect online behavior to real-world, offline actions.
 The Company provides products and services for businesses of all sizes that depend on consumer phone calls to drive sales.
-The Company's technology can facilitate call quality, analyze calls in real time and measure the outcomes of calls while its technology platform delivers performance-based, pay-for-call advertising across numerous mobile and online publishers to connect consumers with businesses over the phone.
+The Company's analytics technology can facilitate call quality, analyze calls and measure the outcomes of calls.
+The Company also delivers performance-based, pay-for-call advertising across numerous mobile and online publishers to connect consumers with businesses over the phone.

 The accompanying unaudited condensed consolidated financial statements of Marchex, Inc. and its wholly-owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016, or for any other period.
-The balance sheet at December 31, 2015 has been derived from the audited consolidated financial statements at that date, but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
-These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2015 filed with the SEC.
+Operating results for the three months ended March 31, 2017 are not necessarily indicative of the results that may be expected for the year ending December 31, 2017, or for any other period.
+The balance sheet at December 31, 2016 has been derived from the audited consolidated financial statements at that date, but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
+These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC.

 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All inter-company transactions and balances have been eliminated in consolidation.
-Certain reclassifications have been made to the condensed consolidated financial statements in the prior period to conform to the current period presentation.